MR

 Is Life Insurance Worth It in Canada?

-If your answer is no, then life insurance is worth considering.
-The premiums you would pay to maintain your life insurance coverage are offset by the significant death benefit your family would receive.
+If your response leans towards “no” for these questions, then life insurance is definitely worth contemplating.
+The premiums you pay to maintain your life insurance coverage outweigh the substantial death benefit your family would receive, ensuring their financial security in your absence.

 Who Needs Life Insurance?